sensible-hq/sensible-docs/readme-sync/v0/integrations/2000 - zapier/index.md

 Sensible action
 ---

-You can bypass the Sensible app or API and instead trigger Sensible extractions with file actions in Google drive, email, or other supported Zapier apps.
+You can bypass the Sensible app, API, or SDKs and instead trigger Sensible extractions with file actions in Google drive, email, or other supported Zapier apps.
 Then send the extraction to the destination of your choice with a **Sensible action**.

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/zapier_action.png)